Last Updated on

 The first time I heard about the ruins of the Ciudad Perdida, an ancient city hidden deep in the jungles of northern Colombia that is only accessible on foot on a strenuous four-day hike through the mountains, was in 2010, during my first visit to Latin America.

-“You have to do this trek,” a fellow traveler who was making his way north towards Mexico as I was making my way down towards Colombia through Central America, urged me, “it’s an adventure of a lifetime.”
+“You have to do the Lost City trek,” a fellow traveler who was making his way north towards Mexico as I was making my way down towards Colombia through Central America, urged me, “it’s an adventure of a lifetime.”
 Back then I was skeptical, even though I was intrigued by this Indiana Jones-like adventure.
 But I had never done a multi-day trek, let alone in the jungle, let alone in the Colombian jungle.
 I didn’t even know if I could walk that far: a 32-mile (52-kilometer) round-trip.

 There were twelve of us, three couples, two friends traveling together, and the rest of us were solo travelers.
-Our guide hadn’t lied: The hike did become much more strenuous.
+Our guide hadn’t lied: The Lost City hike did become much more strenuous.
 Before our swim break, we had been slowly ascending into the mountains on a path surrounded by lush, green jungle.
 Now, it was pretty much uphill the entire time, and I was completely drenched in sweat within an hour.
 It seemed like this mountain didn’t have a top; a never ending ascent.

 Luckily, the scenery distracted me enough to make this hike still enjoyable, and around 4.30pm, several mountains later, we reached the camp where we would spend the night, conveniently located right by the Buritaca River, which follows the trail pretty much the entire time.
-We didn’t waste any time and went straight to the river where we found a refreshing pool and a cliff to jump from.
+We didn’t waste any time and went straight down to the river where we found a refreshing pool and a cliff to jump from.

 The accommodation was basic, a dozen bunk beds next to each other, right across from a TV in front of which the people who lived here sat, captivated by the telenovelas that were showing – they didn’t leave their chairs all night long.
 We sat down on wooden benches where we would be spending the rest of the evening, having dinner (fish and rice for the meat eaters, lentils and rice for me) and playing cards, getting to know each other better.